What Is a Main Water Line?

 How do I know if my main water line is leaking underground?

-The most reliable signs are a sudden drop in water pressure throughout the entire house, unexplained increases in your monthly water bill, and soggy or wet patches in your yard — particularly near the water meter or along the path of the service line.
+The most reliable signs are a sudden drop in water pressure throughout the entire house, unexplained increases in your monthly water bill, and soggy or wet patches in your yard, particularly near the water meter or along the path of the service line.
 You may also hear a faint hissing sound near your foundation.
 A professional leak detection service can confirm a leak and pinpoint its location using acoustic sensors or thermal imaging without digging up your yard.

 How long does main water line repair or replacement take?

 A targeted repair for a localized leak can often be completed in a single day.
-Full replacement using traditional excavation can take anywhere from 2 to 5 days, depending on pipe length and soil conditions.
+Full replacement using traditional excavation can take 2 to 5 days, depending on pipe length and soil conditions.
 Trenchless replacement is generally faster, often completed in 1 to 2 days, because it requires minimal digging and surface restoration.

 Is trenchless water line repair worth the higher upfront cost?